 And it might help if our ministers (were trained to) read more ancient and medieval theology.

-So helpful!
-We can distinguish between what is happening to us and what God is doing.
+Chris points out that we can distinguish between what is happening to us and what God is doing.
 They’re not the same thing, necessarily!
 And we can also focus our preaching and teaching on who God is, not just what God can do for us.
 His character, not just his activity.

 Who God actually is